skuvault/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is documented, particularly public interfaces and hard-to-understand areas
 - [ ] Tests are updated / added and all pass
 - [ ] Performed a self-review of my own code
-- [ ] Acceptance criterias are confirmed by testing changes in UI (or another appropriate way)
+- [ ] Acceptance criteria are confirmed by testing changes in UI (or another appropriate way)
 - [ ] Confluence documentation is updated, if needed
 - [ ] New code does not generate new warnings